ScriptLab33/uninstall-edge-from-windows-11/README.md

 # uninstall edge from windows 11
 By default, apps and programs doesn't let you uninstall edge, the "uninstall" option is greyed out.
 Changing this registry key lets you uninstall edge.

+Launch powershell as admin and run the below code.

 ```
 get-ItemProperty -Path 'HKLM:\SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\Uninstall\Microsoft Edge' -Name 'NoRemove'